-Strawberries are a highlight of summer, and you don't need masses of space to enjoy a delicious, home-grown harvest – even a balcony will do.
+Strawberries are a highlight of summer and you don't need masses of space to enjoy a delicious, home-grown harvest – even a strawberry planter placed on a balcony or step will do.

 This reliable mid-season variety will produce a good crop of large fruits, even on poor, drier soils.
 The fruits of 'Hapil' are firm and have an excellent, sweet flavour – perfect for jam.

 It might not produce the biggest strawberries or provide the richest harvests, but the sweet, aromatic flavour of this old variety is widely considered the best of any strawberry.
 'Royal Sovereign' is self-fertile variety, which means you only need one plant for fruits.

 'Sonata' is a mid-season variety with a pleasing strawberry aroma and a good flavour balance of sweet and acid.
 It stands up well to inclement weather, too, including hot spells and heavy rain.

 Bred in England, ‘Fenella’ is a modern variety.
 Its large berries stand up well to heavy rain and the plant is also resistant to verticillium wilt and crown rot.
 It has an upright growth habit.

 ‘Florence’ is a prolific cropper, producing firm, dark, sweet fruits that last well once picked.
 It is resistant to powdery mildew and is also said to be resistant to vine weevil.

 ‘Symphony’ was bred in Scotland and does well in damper conditions.
 It grows well in the north and west of the UK.
 It produces glossy, tasty, medium to large berries.

 'Buddy' is a newer, everbearing variety with very sweet fruits on plants with good disease-resistance and weather tolerance.
 Unlike many other everbearing varieties, this one is a heavy cropper.